Key Cybersecurity Aspects to Consider in 2021

 No company is immune to dangers, and recent studies and industry research indicate that the risks increase each year rapidly.

-These variables are ideally matched to benefit members of the MSP community who are well prepared.
+These variables are ideally matched to benefit members of the managed service provider community who are well prepared.
 SMBs need expert assistance in all facets of cybersecurity, from product and package design and procurement to sophisticated protection measures, and channel experts are uniquely qualified to provide it.

 While MSPs may possess all necessary technical knowledge, a complete cybersecurity portfolio must also include “intangibles” like consultation and assessment experience.
 It is just as critical to providing remediation and absorption capabilities to offer firewalls and backups.